lijikun/my-customized-linux-setup/README.md

 * Boot with a live CD/USB.
 All Debian-based distros can be installed from any Debian-based live environments.
 For Fedora/Centos, choose "Troubleshooting" and "Rescue" options at boot to get into a "live" command-line interface.

-* Connect to the Internet.

 * Partition the storage devices on which the OS is to be installed with e.g. `parted` or `cgdisk`.

-Set up LVM, LUKS, RAID, etc now.
+* Set up LVM, LUKS, RAID, etc now.
 Then format the partitions or logical volumes with `mkfs`.

 * Mount the root partition.
 Create mountpoints for other partitions (e.g. `/boot`, `/boot/efi`, `/home`) and mount them if needed.

+* Connect to the Internet.
+Using `NetworkManager` is recommended.

+* Locate the needed online repo of your distro.
+You may need to download/create config files onto the new filesystems before installing amything.

 * Use `pacstrap`, `debootstrap`, `rpm`/`dnf`, etc to install the base system onto the mountpoint of the new root.

+* Copy `/etc/resolv.conf` to the chroot.

 ## Things That Should Be Done Before the First Boot